U.S. Embassy Lima, Peru - LMA

 Rescheduling or cancelling your interview

-If you have not paid all required fees to either the National Visa Center or via the appointment website, please be prepared to pay these fees on the day of your interview.
-All fees may be paid in either U.S. dollars or Nuevo Soles equivalent; a combination of currencies may not be used.
+If you have not paid all required fees to either the National Visa Center (NVC) or via the appointment website, you must pay them on the day of your visa interview appointment.
+Fees may be paid in U.S. dollars or Peruvian Soles equivalent.
 We accept cash and international credit cards only.
-The U.S. banking system does not use the ‘cuota’ system, which means that credit cards will be charged the entire amount in one installment.
-Please note that if you are found ineligible to receive a visa, the application fee cannot be refunded.
 A complete list of fees can be found here.

-Do not make travel plans outside of Perú
+Do not make travel plans or major life changes:

 back to top